Self-hosted Retool glossary

 S

-Whether this functionality is available in a supported Stable channel release for self-hosted organizations.
+Contains all stable releases that are available to users that self-host Retool.
 Stable releases occur every quarter and enable administrators to more easily maintain and upgrade deployments.
 Stable releases are a few releases behind the Edge channel and typically do not include beta functionality.

 T